Gabriele250901/React-Ex/README.md

 Exercise41
 Rewrite the DisplayLanguage component from Context 02 to be a function component, and access the LanguageContext through the useContext hook.

+Exercise42
+Modify the useCounter custom hook from Custom Hooks 01 to use the useCallback to memoize the functions used to increment, decrement and reset the counter.